trueChazza/laravel-ease/README.md

   └── EaseComponent.vue
 ```

-that will result in a route configuration:
+resulting in a route configuration:

 ```js
 [